The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Go to Court

-If you challenge an infringement in Court, the infringement is withdrawn, and then you are issued a charge and summons.
-It means the Magistrates’ Court will hear your matter as a criminal matter.
+If you refer your infringement to Court, the infringement is withdrawn, and you will be issued with a charge and summons.
+This means the Magistrates’ Court will hear your matter as a criminal matter.
 If you are found guilty, or if you plead guilty, a conviction may be recorded against you.
 Regardless of the outcome at Court, the result will appear on your criminal record.

-We recommend that you seek legal advice before challenging any infringement in Court.
+We highly recommend that you seek legal advice before challenging any infringement in Court.
+You may be able to apply for an internal review of your fine, instead of referring it to court.

 If you can’t pay the full amount of the infringement by the due date, you may be able to get an extension of time to pay or arrange payment by instalments (payment of smaller amounts at regular intervals, commonly called a payment plan).

-You can apply for either an extension of time or an instalment plan, and Fines Victoria will work out whether you’re eligible.
+You can apply for either an extension of time or an instalment plan through Fines Victoria and they will work out whether you’re eligible.
 It will take into account:

 For more information, visit Fines Victoria’s website pages about: